ishankgp/clinical_trial/docs/README_UI.md

 For issues and questions:
 1. Check the troubleshooting section
-2. Review the technical documentation
+2. Review the documentation in `docs/`
 3. Open an issue on GitHub
-4. Contact the development team

 ---